 • Please do walk in the group so that you can help each other

 • Please do carry Diamox (Acetazolamide

 Popular Destinations to Visit:

-As of adventure sports, Kathmandu and Pokhara offer plenty of choices including rafting, bungee jumping, zip-lining, and paragliding.
-Likewise, the Everest, Annapurna, and Langtang regions stand out as the prominent destinations for treks, peak climbing trips, and expeditions.
+As for adventure sports, Kathmandu and Pokhara offer plenty of choices including rafting, bungee jumping, zip-lining, and paragliding.
+Likewise, the Everest, Annapurna, and Langtang regions stand out as prominent destinations for treks, peak climbing trips, and expeditions.

 Things to do in Nepal:

 The nation is considered to be a paradise for trekkers and grants an exciting number of choices.
 On these treks, you will witness the grand views of the Himalayas and the cultural prosperity of the ethnic communities along the trails.
 Everest Base Camp Trek and Annapurna Base Camp Trek are two of the most popular treks in Nepal.

 For those who are not satisfied with just gazing up at the mountains, you can go for a mountaineering expedition and peak climbing.
 While expeditions take you to mountains above the height of 6,500 meters, the destinations of peak climbing trips are low-lying peaks which can be summited even by amateurs.
 Everest (8848m), Annapurna (8091m), and Ama Dablam (6856m) are popular expedition sites whereas Island Peak (6189m), Mera Peak (6476m), and Pisang Peak (6091m) are the notable peak climbing destinations.